Resiliency Center

 Services can be provided in person or via telehealth.

 During your education at UI College of Medicine, the Resiliency Center practitioners will provide up to six sessions of talk therapy lasting between 45 and 60 minutes each.
+Booster sessions are available if needed.
 Appointments can be scheduled in advance or on an as-needed basis with the patient’s assigned provider, which will be determined after the intake evaluation.
 Patients will be triaged to either supportive psychotherapy or cognitive behavioral therapy (CBT)

 Supportive Psychotherapy